Radiative forcing: Basic estimates

 Radiative forcing can be evaluated for its dependence on different factors which are external to the climate system.
-Except where necessary and noted, the basic estimates which follow do not include indirect feedbacks (positive or negative) which also occur via Earth system responses.
+Basic estimates summarized in the following sections have been derived (assembled) in accordance with first principles of the physics of matter and energy.
 Forcings (ΔF) are expressed as changes over the total surface of the planet and over a specified time interval.
 Estimates may be significant in the context of global climate forcing for times spanning decades or longer.
+Gas forcing estimates presented in the IPCC's AR6 report have been adjusted to include so-called "fast" feedbacks (positive or negative) which occur via atmospheric responses (i.e. effective radiative forcing).